'The Ripper' Documentary Highlights How Feminism Can Get You Killed

 During my battle with COVID, the only thing I want to do is binge-watch Netflix shows.
-I’m a true crime fan and any documentary about murderers usually catches my eye.
+I’m a true-crime fan and any documentary about murderers usually catches my eye.
 Mr. Fox thinks I’m weird for watching these things, but it’s really about self-preservation.
-My theory is that being killed by a serial killer is one of the worst ways to die and so if at all possible, I want to learn how to identify one before falling victim to him.
-The problem is, it’s always the quiet nice guy next door that no one suspects, or in the case of “The Ripper” everyone suspected him as a joke!
-I keep thinking there must be a common thread that links these psychos that can be discernable to the hapless victims but, alas, I still haven’t cracked the code.
+My theory is that being killed by a serial killer is one of the worst ways to die, so if at all possible, I want to learn how to identify one before falling victim to him.
+The problem is, it’s always the quiet nice guy next door that no one suspects, or in the case of “The Ripper,” everyone suspected him as a joke!
+I keep thinking there must be a common thread that links these psychos that can be discernable to the hapless victims, but, alas, I still haven’t cracked the code.

-The Ripper details the maddeningly long hunt for Peter Sutcliffe who brutally murdered thirteen women between 1975 and 1980.
-The murders were gruesome including disembowelments, multiple stabbings, and bludgeonings.
-Sutcliffe began his crimes with four assaults, the second victim said she wished she had died in the attack rather than live through the awful trauma of being bludgeoned with a ball-peen hammer and slashed with a knife.
-After these assaults, Sutcliff moved onto murder.
+The Ripper details the maddeningly long hunt for Peter Sutcliffe, who brutally murdered thirteen women between 1975 and 1980.
+The murders were gruesome, including disembowelments, multiple stabbings, and bludgeonings.
+Sutcliffe began his crime spree with four assaults.
+The second victim said she wished she had died in the attack rather than live through the awful trauma of being bludgeoned with a ball-peen hammer and slashed with a knife.
+After these assaults, Sutcliffe moved on to murder.

 What follows is an almost comical manhunt by the Yorkshire police force.
 The description “poorly-handled” doesn’t even begin to capture the outright buffoonery of the police in this case.
 Because of their ineptitude, they were always looking for the wrong guy, having believed a fake tipster for years instead of following actual leads.
 Because it was the seventies, and the women’s lib movement was peaking, the feminists got rightly angry about the poor job the police were doing.
 They began to march in opposition all over the area demanding the right to walk safely at night.

 Feminism means well in instances like these.
 At the time there was a madman prowling the streets looking for women out alone at night to butcher and the police were offering very little protection in the way of finding the culprit and instead were chasing down dead ends.
-The police were singularly focused on their belief that Sutcliffe was only after prostitutes.
-But several of the victims were not prostitutes and yet the police classified them as such because they were single mothers or were known to live a night-life lifestyle.
-These misogynistic views of the victims led to much of the pushback from feminists, as it should have.
+The police were singularly focused on their belief that the killer was only after prostitutes.
+But several of the victims were not prostitutes and yet the police classified them as such because they were single mothers or were known to enjoy the nightlife.
+These misogynistic views about the victims led to much of the pushback from feminists, as it should have.
 Those police mistakes ruined their investigation and allowed Sutcliffe to kill without interference.

 Jeffrey Dahmer exclusively stalked males in gay clubs in Wisconsin and Chicago.
 If you fit the profile of the favorite prey of a local serial killer, precautions should be taken.
 Common sense would tell a person (not infected with feminism) to stay home or walk in groups until the threat had passed if you’re a target.
 A better idea would have been to train the women to pack heat and rid the streets of the Ripper for good.
 But feminists are never in favor of advocating for the great equalizer made by Smith & Wesson.
 In episode 3, “Take Back the Night,” protests popped up for a woman’s “right to walk the streets at night without fear.”
 “Men are confidently walking the streets of Leeds alone,” said one protester.
 “They can do so but women can’t.
 Why should women be asked to stay at home?”

 Their concerns were valid, but instead of blaming the proper cause of their inability to walk safely alone, England’s anti-gun laws, they focused the blame on the claim that Suttcliffe would not have done what he did if not for the culture of “misogyny.”
 That’s a big assumption.
-Even the FBI doesn’t know what creates a serial killer but most of them share an inability to feel empathy, a background of abuse, vanity, and a desire to create a sensation in the press among other things.
-Misogyny may play a part but there is no consensus on what makes a serial killer.
-Each one is different while sharing some traits, there are a wide array of motivations and influences that differ from killer to killer.
+Even the FBI doesn’t know what creates a serial killer but most of them share an inability to feel empathy and have a background of abuse, vanity, and a desire to create a sensation in the press, among other things.
+Misogyny may play a part, but there is no consensus on what makes a serial killer.
+Each one is different, and while sharing some traits, there is a wide array of motivations and influences that differ from killer to killer.

-An interesting surprise was that many of the women in the protest blamed pornography.
+An interesting surprise was that many of the women in the protests blamed pornography.
 Today’s feminists are pro-porn.
-You would not find the kind of anti-porn signs and attitudes that the Yorkshire women held and the documentary skipped over that angle pretty quickly.
+You would not find the kind of anti-porn signs and attitudes that the Yorkshire women held.
+The documentary skipped over that angle pretty quickly.
 FBI research about sexually-motivated killers says the majority of them “erotized violence during development.
 For them, violence and sexual gratification are inexplicably intertwined in their psyche.”
-Many sexually-motivated killers had a porn problem.
-Ted Bundy was one of them.
-“I’ve lived in prison a long time now.
+Many sexually-motivated killers have had porn problems.
+Ted Bundy was one of them: “I’ve lived in prison a long time now.
 I’ve met a lot of men who were motivated to commit violence just like me.
 And without exception, every one of them was deeply involved in pornography.
 Without question, without exception, deeply influenced and consumed by addiction to pornography,” he said.
 Today’s feminists could stand to regain some of the skepticism their foremothers had about the effects of porn on women.
 It is far more harmful than any of them are willing to admit now.

 It would be wonderful if people everywhere were safe from murder and violence, but that isn’t the reality in which we live.
 Feminism led to that particular woman’s assault, not misogyny.
 It was the idiotic suggestion that women ignore safety precautions and act as if the right to walk alone, without taking the proper steps of arming yourself with a firearm, is so important that they would risk their very skulls for it.
 It’s simply dangerous for women to believe these things.
 Feminist ideas are not anchored in reality.